Middle School Science

 *Listen carefully.
 Be aware of the people around you.

 *Come to class prepared with the needed supplies, assignments, and enthusiasm to learn.

 *Plan ahead!
 Some assignments or projects will take time--don't wait until the last minute to do them.

 *Take care of our classroom and supplies.

 *Don't hesitate to talk to me!
-I am here because I love teaching, and care about you.
-If you have questions or do not understand something, please arrange to see me at school, call me, or e-mail me.
+I am here because I love teaching and care about you.
+If you have questions or do not understand something, please arrange to meet.

 We are embarking on a great adventure.
 I am looking forward to an awesome year in Middle School Science!